 You might be able to get your first Second Holiday Visa if you have:

-1. complied with all the conditions on your first Working Holiday visa;
+- Complied with all the conditions on your first Working Holiday visa

-2. not previously held more than one Working Holiday visa;
+- Not previously held more than one Working Holiday visa

-3. completed three months of “specified work” (see below) in “regional Australia” (see below) while on your first Working Holiday visa; and
+- Completed three months of “specified work” (see below) in “regional Australia” (see below) while on your first Working Holiday visa

-4. not yet turned 31 years of age.
+- Not yet turned 31 years of age

 To apply for a second Working Holiday visa, you must have already completed three months of specified work in regional Australia.
 This specified work must have been completed while on your first Working Holiday visa.